 Gosh, it was so hard to make this show sound remotely interesting.

 I think that describes this show perfectly.
-"Downward' because this show keeps on getting lower and lower the more it goes on, and "Spiral' because while doing so, it only spins around in place without even realizing that it's heading to its demise.
+"Downward' because this show keeps going lower and lower with its quality the more it goes on, and "Spiral' because while doing so, it only spins around in place without even realizing that it's heading to its demise.